by Jared L. Zeff, N.D., L.Ac.

 THE NATURE CURE MOVEMENT

-Nature cure is an earth-based system of medicine, that makes use of the simple remedies presented by nature.
-It is a comprehensive system, which honors the wisdom of the body.
+Nature cure is an earth-based system of medicine that makes use of the simple remedies presented by nature.
+Nature cure is a comprehensive system, which honors the wisdom of the body.

 According to Herodotus, the ancient Greek historian, the Egyptians were among the healthiest people in the ancient world because, “they purge themselves every month, three days in succession, seeking to preserve health … for they suppose that all diseases to which men are subject proceed from the food they use.”
 (Garrison, History of Medicine, Fourth Edition, Saunders, 1929.)